get-convex/convex-fivetran-source/docs/setup-guide.md

 ## Prerequisites

-​ To connect your Convex deployment to Fivetran, you will need:
+​To connect your Convex deployment to Fivetran, you need the following:
+ - A Convex account on a [Professional plan](https://www.convex.dev/plans)

 - A Convex deployment.
-See [the Convex docs](https://docs.convex.dev/) to get started.
+See [Convex's documentation](https://docs.convex.dev/) to get started.
 - Your Convex deployment's URL (e.g., `https://jaded-raven-991.convex.cloud`)
 - Your Convex deployment's deploy key.
-Found on the [Production Deployment Settings](https://docs.convex.dev/dashboard/deployments/deployment-settings) page. ​
+You can find both the deployment URL and deploy key on the [Production Deployment Settings](https://docs.convex.dev/dashboard/deployments/deployment-settings) page. ​